-Assemblies of God U.S. Missions operates on a non-accountable system meaning that all disbursed funds are included on the U.S. Missions account holder's annual 1099.
+Assemblies of God U.S. Missions operates on a non-accountable system meaning that all disbursed funds are included on the missionary's annual 1099.
 This includes salary, reimbursed work expenses, medical and insurance benefits, etc. Missionaries should retain their receipts and deduct eligible expenses on their income taxes.
-For example, work expenses may be eligible to be deducted on the schedule C of the account holder's personal income taxes.
+For example, work expenses may be eligible to be deducted on the schedule C of the missionary's personal income taxes.